Table of contents

-The symptoms of crushing syndrome may include the following:
+The symptoms may include the following:

 - Buffalo humps; fatty lumps between the shoulders and neck.